- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

 - God decides what to do

-This hierarchy is set… humankind can do and say whatever they like… but in the script of the Bible ‘play’ God is in charge.
+God establishes the hierarchy, humankind can do and say whatever they like, but in the script of the Bible play, God is in charge.

 We shall return to this concept of hierarchy and leadership positions with much more explanation because such abuse of power is intolerable.
 This Bible text is not referring to this brutish authority and control.
 For now, just read it as part of the Bible story.
-After all, there are plenty of fiction books and non-fiction real life examples of legends and tales built around powerful, overbearing, authoritarian leaders.
+After all, there are plenty of fiction books and real-life non-fiction examples of legends and tales built around influential, overbearing, authoritarian leaders.

 2. Existence of Rules